jaybosamiya/CryptoGuy/README.md

 CryptoGuy
 =========

 CryptoGuy is supposed to be a tool to be use to figure out which algo is being used for any random given string.
+It has been created especially to aid in CTFs to find flags in crypto questions.

 Usage
 -----